backdrop-contrib/apc/README.md

 To be able to test this module, open *core/includes/cache.inc* and search for `settings_get('cache_default_class', 'BackdropDatabaseCache')`. and change this to BackdropAPCCache.
 This is because the `$settings['']` array in *settings.php* is not always loaded properly.

+## License

+This project is GPL v2 software.
+See the LICENSE.txt file in this directory for complete text.

 ## Credits

 Drupal module authors and maintainers: